harshrivastava/harshrivastava/README.md

 <br><h2>🧠 Techy Me</h2>
 <br>- 👨‍💻 I'm a Computer Science major who’s passionate about technology and development
 <br>- 💪 Practicing Vibe Coding for my creative thoughts.
-<br>- 🌱 Currently learning the basics of Web Development (HTML, CSS, JavaScript)
+<br>- 🌱 Currently learning the concepts of Data Structure and Algorithm
 <br>- 💻 Comfortable with C++ and exploring how code interacts with logic & memory
 <br>- 🛡️ Took a first step into pre-cybersecurity learning — found it fascinating!
 <br>- 🔭 Looking forward to exploring App Development (Flutter / React Native), AI/ML, and full-stack development in the near future